Celdama/boxes-challenge/README.md

 _ the backgroundColor of the box.
 If it's `on`, set the _ backgroundColor to "#222222".
 If off, set it to "none"
 \*/

+/\*\*
+_ Challenge: Create state controlling whether
+_ this box is "on" or "off".
+Use the incoming
+_ `props.on` to determine the initial state.
+_
+_ Create an event listener so when the box is clicked, _ it toggles from "on" to "off". \*
+_ Goal: clicking each box should toggle it on and off.
+_/